-The OBi1062 is a matte colored phone that has a great color display.
-It's reasonably sized and doesn’t use up a lot of desk space.
+The OBi1062 is a matte phone with a great color display.
+It's reasonably sized and doesn’t take up a lot of desk space.
 The display is really impressive.
 The screen gives you quick access to some of the phone's apps, such as call history, preferences, product info, and more.
-The OBi1062 has 6 hard line keys that can be programmed, along with up to 24 line keys and 8 programmable keys.
+The OBi1062 has six hard line keys that can be programmed, along with up to 24 line keys and eight programmable keys.

 In terms of registering SIP accounts, the steps are not straightforward.
 First, you have to configure the server:

 Then you have to go to the user credentials on the other page to pick the order of codecs you want to use:

 Lastly, you have to assign those profiles (server and codec) to the account credentials page: